j-berg-au/BOUNDLESS/content/Character Creation/Mages/Mage Talents.md

 ##### Further Study
 You learn two additional **Spells** of your choice.
 ##### Levitation
 When in combat, your body floats just above the ground.
-You become immune to any difficult or hazardous terrain that would require you to step on it to take effect (e.g. spikes along the ground, a puddle of acid, etc.).
+You become immune to any slowing or hazardous terrain that would require you to step on it to take effect (e.g. spikes along the ground, a puddle of acid, etc.).

 Additionally, you may increase your **EVASION** by 1.
 ##### Mana Sink